-Mark Mason enters his sixth season at the helm of the York Revolution in 2018.
-With 351 victories through his first five years, Mason is the winningest manager in Revolution history.
+Mark Mason enters his ninth season at the helm of the York Revolution in 2022.
+With 550 victories in addition to the 2017 Atlantic League championship, he is the winningest manager in Revolution history.

-Mason guided the Revolution to a 76-win season in 2016, the franchise’s third-highest win total all-time.
-It included a personal milestone for Mason who tied his predecessor Andy Etchebarren for the franchise’s all-time wins record with his 237th victory on June 16, 2016 in a 5-3 win at Somerset, and surpassed “Etch” with win number 238 the following night, June 17, 2016 in a 6-4 home win vs. Bridgeport.
+Mason guided the Revolution to a 76-win season in 2016, the franchise’s third highest win total all-time.
+It included a personal milestone for Mason, who tied his predecessor Andy Etchebarren for the franchise’s all-time wins record with his 237th victory on June 16, 2016, in a 5-3 win at Somerset, and surpassed “Etch” with win number 238 the following night, June 17, 2016, in a 6-4 home win vs. Bridgeport.
 His squad was known for its never-say-die approach, pulling off an incredible team-record 44 come-from-behind victories, eight more than the previous high, including 15 victories when trailing heading to the late innings.
 Mason also pushed the right buttons in close games, as his team went 43-28 in games decided by two runs or fewer, and 15-4 in one-run games at home.
 Overall, York’s home field advantage was the Atlantic League’s best with a 43-27 mark at PeoplesBank Park.
-Offensively, York bashed 133 home runs, their highest total in four years and the second-highest total in the league.
+Offensively, York bashed 133 home runs, their highest total in four years and the league’s second most.

 That followed a highly successful 2014 season in which Mason was named the Atlantic League Manager of the Year.
 Mason oversaw the league’s biggest increase in wins and winning percentage from the previous year, as the 2014 Revs returned to the postseason after a one-year absence, gaining national attention during their playoff run, and knocking down numerous club records in the process.